Plastic pellet pollution: 2017

 A nurdle spill of about two billion nurdles (49 tons) from a shipping container in Durban Harbor required extended cleanup efforts.
 These nurdles have also been spotted washing up on the shore in Western Australia.

 The Great Nurdle Hunt, which occurred June 2–5, 2017, across the United Kingdom drew attention to the issue of plastic pellet pollution.
 A program started by Fidra, a Scottish environmental charity, sourced information on nurdles from citizens across the region using shared photos to better understand the makeup of pollution across beaches in the UK.
 The nurdle hunts occurring earlier in 2017 determined that 73% of UK beaches had nurdle pollution.

 2018

 A semi-truck crash led to the release of bright blue colored nurdles into Pocono Creek and the waterways of the Lehigh Valley, Pennsylvania.

 2019

-In January of 2019 the container vessel MSC Zoe lost more than 300 containers in the North Sea, leading to pollution of nearby islands, including pollution by plastic pellets.
+In January 2019 the container vessel MSC Zoe lost more than 300 containers in the North Sea, leading to pollution of nearby islands, including pollution by plastic pellets.